 We’ve come a long way in automated technology in the last century.
 But lawn maintenance is something that’s been held back in the dark ages.
-Robo mowers face unique challenges.
+Robotic mowers face unique challenges.
 So we spend our well-deserved weekends breaking our backs, pushing our mowers.

 It’s not like we shun technological advances.
 I mean, our great, great, great, great grandmother was washing clothes by the river.
 Yet we use our modern “washing machine” without thinking twice.

 Even sweeping and vacuuming is so 2005.
 We’ve got automated help for many of our biggest home care challenges.
 But we’re still missing Sunday drinks with the gang because we’re busy being our own lawn care service.